capytaine/capytaine/docs/user_manual/conventions.rst

 .. math::
    \sigma_W = -\frac{\sigma}{4 \pi}.

-Together with the convention on the normal vector mentionned above, it results in a slightly different expression for the boundary integral expression.
+Together with the convention on the normal vector mentioned above, it results in a slightly different expression for the boundary integral expression.

 With respect to Nemoh and Aquadyn